musketyr/appsatori-pipes/README.md

 > class cast exceptions.

 There are always four ways how can the *node* handle its `execute` method.
+There is also always `finish` method to end the pipe execution.

 ##Run or Next